Brad Renfro

 Beginning in the late 1990s, Renfro experienced difficulties in his private life, including drug addiction and a series of arrests.
 He died at age 25 of acute heroin and morphine intoxication.

-Early childhood
+Early life

-Renfro was born on July 25, 1982, in Knoxville, Tennessee, the son of Angela Denise Olsen (née McCrory) and Mark Renfro, a factory worker.
+Renfro was born Brad Barron Renfro on July 25, 1982, in Knoxville, Tennessee, the son of Angela Denise Olsen (née McCrory) and Mark Renfro, a factory worker.
 He was raised from the age of five by his paternal grandmother, Joanne Renfro, a church secretary, after his parents divorced.
-He reportedly did not have a close relationship with his father.
+The actor reportedly did not have a close relationship with his father.